Allow about one week (one class period per day) to complete one episode.

 Primarily for classes doing more than one episode

 - Libsyn.com - for hosting.
-About $5 per month
+A few dollars per month

 - Podcasting Tips - covers copyright issues and tips for doing a show